 Visual Merchandising isn't just for brick & mortar stores.

-Online customers are looking for experiences, too -
+Online customers are looking for experiences, too - from web stores,

 the kind of experiences that they can't get on Amazon or Facebook.